 Rabbi Adam and his husband, Shalom, live in Belmont with their cat, Shachar and their dog, Phaedra.
 In his free time, he enjoys classical music, musical theater, chocolate, avocados, swimming, scuba diving and cooking.

 Natalia Tsvibel, Émigré Program Director

 Natalia Tsvibel joined the Beth Am staff in August, 2012, continuing Beth Am’s long tradition of supporting the community of Jewish émigrés from the former Soviet Union.
 Natalia runs multiple educational and cultural programs in Russian, including “My Jewish Discovery” (an education program for children and their parents).
 These programs have been internationally recognized as innovative synagogue programming that appeals to émigrés of all ages, having received grant support from the Jewish Community Federation of San Francisco along with support from Beth Am.
-Before joining Beth Am, Natalia worked as Russian Cultural Program Manager at the OFJCC, and Activity Director at the Golden Castle senior residence.
+Before joining Beth Am, Natalia worked as Russian Cultural Program Manager at the OFJCC, and Activity Director at the Golden Castle Adult Day Health Center.
 She has also taught in Beth Am’s programs for years and is known for her enthusiasm and creativity in teaching.